gregja/DBTulbox2/README.md

  * and much more... :)
  * searching on tables : add "A" (alias) and "M" (MQT) filters
  *   ....              : add "description column" filter
- * display table : if type_table = "A", use systables columns BASE_TABLE_NAME & BASE_TABLE_SCHEMA to find the tartet table
+ * display table : if type_table = "A", use systables columns BASE_TABLE_NAME & BASE_TABLE_SCHEMA to find the target table